SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 `````
 <h3>The 'Public' Folder</h3>

 Ok so now create a 'public' folder within your working directory for all your static files (HTML, CSS, JS, images etc.).
-You can call it whatever you want.
-Create the directory and then create an index.html file and pop it in there (stick a h1 tag in there or a page title or something so you can tell if your server's working when we boot it up).
-Eventually your app's directory structure will look something like this, depending on what you've put in there (add whatever you want within the public folder):
+Call it whatever you want.
+Create the directory and an index.html file and pop it in there (stick a h1 tag in there or a page title or something so you can tell if your server's working when we boot it up).
+Eventually your app's directory structure will look something like this:

 `````
 ├── app